trishnajena/trishna/README.md

 ---

-## 🤝 Contributing

-We welcome contributions!
-If you have suggestions or want to improve the app:

-1.  **Fork** the repository.
-2. Create a new branch: `git checkout -b feature/your-feature-name`
-3. Make your changes and commit them: `git commit -m 'feat: Added a new feature'`
-4. Push to the branch: `git push origin feature/your-feature-name`
-5. Open a **Pull Request**.

----

 ## 📄 License

 This project is licensed under the **[e.g., MIT License]** - see the `LICENSE.md` file for details.